mblitherland/litretro/README.md

 - 30: Save the last color selected and reselect that
 - 31: Show friendly name on participants page
 - 32: Revisit parameters for #28
+- 33: After fixing a security issue hosts can no longer view their retro if they're not manually added